- Flexible teaching is like Tetris because the "blocks" that create a successful course can "pile up" and cause chaos if not properly placed.

 - By aligning attendance, content and assessments, instructors can create a "line clear," or a perfect balance of the three.

-Adam Barragato is a Senior Instructional Designer at Purdue University and former Teaching and Learning Consultant
+Adam Barragato is Assistant Director of Partnerships at Purdue University and former Teaching and Learning Consultant

 The game of Tetris has more in common with flexible teaching than you might think.
 You quickly move obtuse pieces around, hoping to create the perfect block wall — all the while you’re relying on randomized blocks that never stop coming, or slow down.
 At some point, you inevitably succumb to the gradual but epic pile-up when one block you weren’t prepared for sends you into a frenzy.